ibm-cloud-docs/vmwaresolutions/services/caveonix_ordering.md

 # Ordering Caveonix RiskForesight
 {: #caveonix_ordering}

-You can include the Caveonix RiskForesight™ service with a new VMware vCenter Server® instance or add the service to your existing vCenter Server instance.
-On these standard vCenter Servers instances, Caveonix RiskForesight generates a license for the number of VMs (virtual machines) that you select.
+You can include the Caveonix RiskForesight™ service with a new VMware vCenter Server® instance or add the service to your existing instance.

+* For vCenter Servers instances, Caveonix RiskForesight generates a license for the number of VMs (virtual machines) that you select.
-For VMware® Regulated Workloads and VMware Security and Compliance Readiness Bundle instances, Caveonix RiskForesight offers per host licensing.
-You are charged for every host on the instance, which includes management, workload, and edge gateway clusters.
+* For VMware® Regulated Workloads and VMware Security and Compliance Readiness Bundle instances, Caveonix RiskForesight offers per host licensing.
+You are charged for every host in the instance, which includes management, workload, and gateway clusters.

 ## Ordering Caveonix RiskForesight for a new instance
 {: #caveonix_ordering-new}

-1. When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure), scroll down to the Add-on services section.
-Caveonix RiskForesight is in the Recommended services category and is already selected.
+1. When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure), scroll down to the **Add-on services** section.
+Caveonix RiskForesight is in the **Recommended services** category and is already selected.
-2. Select **Edit** to review and specify the information.
+2. Click **Edit** to review and specify [the configuration information](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_ordering#caveonix_ordering-config), then click **Save**.
-3. If you enter or change information, click **Save**.

 ## Ordering Caveonix RiskForesight for an existing instance
 {: #caveonix_ordering-existing}

 1. On the instance details page, click the **Services** tab.
 2. Click **Add** to add the service.
-3. On the **Services** page, locate the **Caveonix RiskForesight** service and toggle its switch on.
+3. On the **Add services** page, locate the **Caveonix RiskForesight** service in the **Security and Compliance** section and toggle its switch on.
-4. Follow the steps to configure and add the service to your instance.
+4. Click **Edit** to review and specify [the configuration information](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_ordering#caveonix_ordering-config), then click **Save**.

 ## Caveonix RiskForesight configuration
 {: #caveonix_ordering-config}